 How to talk about feelings with kids and teens

 Everyone grows up hearing different messages about feelings.
 As a result, we develop our own beliefs about feelings and how we should cope with them.
-When teaching your child about feelings, try to keep the following messages in mind:
+When teaching kids and teens about feelings, try to keep the following facts about feelings in mind:

 - Everyone has feelings.
 Having feelings is not a weakness.

 - All feelings are OK and normal.
 Feelings aren’t good or bad, positive or negative.
 They just are.